lokesh1729/lokesh1729-com-gatsby/content/posts/2022-12-26---kafka-internals-learn-kafka-in-depth-part-2.md

 ---
 ## Introduction

 [In my previous blog post](https://lokesh1729.com/posts/kafka-internals-learn-kafka-in-depth), we learned the basics of kafka and covered vital concepts.
 If you haven't read it, it is a prerequisite, please read it.
 In this blog post, we will deep dive into the internals of kafka and learn how kafka works under the hood.
-At the end of the blog post, your perspective about kafka will change that you feel kafka is not complex as you think.
+At the end of the blog post, your perspective about kafka will change so that you feel kafka is not complex as you think.

 ### Basic Setup